 Please Note: We informed ICON on numerous occasions that a failure to replace our lemon machine with a new, fully assembled and warranted machine would result in us publishing this review.

 They don’t care.

-Review about: Nordictrack Customer Care.
+Product or Service Mentioned: Nordictrack Customer Care.

 Monetary Loss: $300.